-It’s been over two years since NXIVM leader Keith Raniere was arrested by Mexican federal agents in Puerto Vallarta, where several members of the group were about to embark on a “recommitment ceremony,” understood to mean group sex with the charismatic leader.
-Instead, Raniere was extradited back to the US, where he would eventually face trial on federal charges of child sex trafficking and conspiracy.
-The story of the rise and fall of NXIVM and the self-help guru who helmed it is captured in The Vow, a new nine part docu-series from HBO premiering Sunday.
-But viewers shouldn’t expect a tidy ending just because so much time has passed.
-Despite his conviction over a year ago in June 2019, Raniere is still sitting in a Brooklyn jail cell awaiting sentencing.
+In March 2018, Mexican federal agents arrested NXIVM leader Keith Raniere in Puerto Vallarta, where several members of the group were about to embark on a “recommitment ceremony,” understood to mean group sex with the charismatic leader.
+Instead, Raniere was extradited back to the United States, where he would eventually face trial on federal charges of child sex trafficking and conspiracy.
+The story of the rise and fall of NXIVM and the self-help guru who helmed it is captured in HBO’s The Vow, which premiered its second part in October 2022.

-The sentencing phase of Raniere’s trial, initially scheduled for last year, has been beset with at least three delays, several of which are due to the COVID-19 pandemic, which has prevented Raniere from meeting with his lawyers and from being able to appear in open court.
-That doesn’t mean the case against him has been at a complete standstill, however.
-Just last week, a federal judge denied Raniere’s request for a new trial, comprehensively declaring that Raniere failed to demonstrate any of the testimony made against him in the initial trial was false.
-Raniere also remains a defendant in a class action civil suit filed by 80 former members of the sex slavery cult who allege the organization was also a pyramid scheme.
-One former member said she spent $145,000 over the years for NXIVM's self-help classes.
+The sentencing phase of Raniere’s trial, initially scheduled for 2019, was beset with at least three delays, several of which were due to the COVID-19 pandemic, which has prevented Raniere from meeting with his lawyers and from being able to appear in open court.
+The case against him, meanwhile, wasn’t at a complete standstill, however.
+In August 2020, a federal judge denied Raniere’s request for a new trial, comprehensively declaring that Raniere failed to demonstrate any of the testimony made against him in the initial trial was false.

-But finally, there does seem to be some movement toward justice, at least in the criminal proceedings against Raniere.
-Last week, a federal judge rescheduled sentencing again, this time to be held on October 27 in a courtroom that has been closed since March due to the pandemic.
-He faces anywhere from 15 years to life in prison.
+But finally, there was some movement toward justice, at least in the criminal proceedings against Raniere.
+In August 2020, a federal judge rescheduled sentencing again, this time to be held on Oct.
+27, 2020 in a courtroom that had been closed since March due to the pandemic.
+He faced anywhere from 15 years to life in prison.